 In particular, what can developers and friends of Detroit’s Fisher Body Plant, Packard and other emotionally-charged industrial sites learn from the nature of work at NDSM?
 And how can my hometown of Detroit reflect its roots as a place for inventors?

 In many ways NDSM shows us new, healthier ways of working in an innovation-friendly setting.
-This rough-edged creative habitat is the antidote to disturbing stories about the “a world without work” and armies of job-replacing robots.
+This rough-edged creative habitat is the antidote to disturbing stories about “a world without work” and armies of job-replacing robots.
 The NDSM raises and responds to several pressing questions:

 - What is real job security today?